bcnorwood/postal/README.md

 Your history will be tracked through React Router while you use Postal, so you can hit the back and forward buttons to assist in browsing.

 ## Testing
-Postal sports a full unit testing suite powered by Jest.
+Postal sports a unit testing suite powered by Jest.
 These tests are located in the `test` folder at the root of the project and can be executed by running `npm test` or `yarn test`.

+As with most real-world projects, test coverage is not where I'd like it to be.
+Currently, back-end routes and the data store are tested.
+Front-end testing will likely require significant refactoring.